servantboy/The-Revelation-Riddle/chapters/017_The_Revelation_Riddle.md

 	•	The day/night cycle — showing when light and darkness rise and fall.
 	•	Proverbs 9 — two women, two houses, seven pillars, a miniature of the whole structure.
 	•	Revelation 17 — the riddle that gathers all of it into a single image: woman, heads, beast, and final destruction.

 This is not presented as a new authority above Scripture, but as a way of seeing how Scripture interprets itself when its own patterns are allowed to stand.

 Once this architecture comes into view:
 	•	the Revelation Riddle is no longer an unsolved puzzle;
 	•	the scattered pieces of prophecy lie on one connected frame;
 	•	and the Bible’s prophetic body is seen as deliberate, ordered, and exact — from Genesis to Revelation.
 The pattern was there all along, it was written in the King James Bible.

-Deuteronomy 29:29 “The secret things belong unto the LORD our God: but those things which are revealed belong unto us and to our children for ever, that we may do all the words of this law”